Planning policy guidance

 If you are submitting a development proposal, you should familiarise yourself with any supplementary planning document (SPD) or supplementary planning guidance (SPG) which might affect your proposals.

-The council is inviting comments on a draft Climate Change Supplementary Planning Document (SPD).
-Your consultation feedback is important to us and will help us to finalise the SPD document, before the council considers it for formal adoption in the autumn.
+We have recently consulted on a draft Climate Change Supplementary Planning Document (SPD).
+We are now considering feedback received. before the council considers it for formal adoption in the autumn.

 Supplementary planning documents (SPD)